AllenHiggins/javaclasslib/README.md

 For the first test case, k = 3.
 The professor wants at least 3 students in attendance, but only 3 have arrived on time (-3 and -1) so the class is canceled.

 For the second test case, k = 2.
 The professor wants at least 2 students in attendance, and there are 2 who have arrived on time (0 and -1) so the class is not canceled.

+#INTNumber

+Implements It's A Beautiful Day Problem:

+###Example
+Day's from 20 - 23.

+Take day 20, switch number order (02) and / by 6.
+If even it's a beautiful day.
+Repeat for day 21 to 23.
+Return the number of beautiful days.

+    i,j = start day to end day
+    k = number to divide into diffrence that must be even

+    int i = 20, int j = 23, int k = 6

+    20 -> 02
+    dif = 18
+    18 / 6 = 3
+    3 is even so count number of beautiful days ++

+    Repeat for 21, 22, and 23

+    return total count

+    For this case count = 2

+###Also Imlements

+#####Method getReverseInt
+Swap int number order ie 201 = 102.

+#####Method numDif
+Return the difference between two int's ie 20 02 = 18.

+#####Method numIsEvenlyDivisible
+Check if a number is evenly divisible, returns a boolean.